TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	-Show Only shows when not shooting

 - Hide enemy health bars when they are under ferns or other object that's supposed to hide them

-- Three different sizes for partial damages
-	- Small, medium, large
-	- another size for the cumulative

-- Cumulative damage starts disappearing once there is no partial damage visible on the screen
-- But it is reset only once cumulative damage itself disappears

-- First damage could show as the summatory damage
-	- Just to not repeat two numbers?
-	- actually no, just show summatory the second time

 - Maybe a little more shake for the explosions of electric triad?

-- White color for enemy damage given notifiers
-	- orange for friendly damage taken notifiers
-	- a more red for ours

-- Enlarge the health bars a little upon damage taken and health increase
-	- Also enlarge when no more stamina for dash?
-Though then we'd have to scale entire bar along with health

-- We have to think whether to show the bigger counter for the first time
-	- Let's play crosscode demo actually

-- Dead body should not show number indicators for damage given

-- Think about scaling the final knockout impulse with the last damage given

-- Knockout notifiers could show whether the kill was "bloody"

 - Killstreaks/combos could add HP
 	- To balance one versus multiple situations
 	- But people could fight over the frag then

-- Just cast a ray in order to know whether to show the total counter above enemy's head

-- After death, perhaps the camera should follow the head instead of the dead body
-	- Especially since the body may explode
-	- And there will be dynamics for the head

 - Blood traces after tearing the body would be cool
 	- These need to be entities for proper sync